thingsboard/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

 and the reporting strategy:
 - **Topic filter** - The topic/topics the gateway will subscribe to that is used for data feed .The **Topic filter**  supports special symbols: ‘#’ and ‘+’
 *wildcards* (more information how you may use them for matching topic patterns [Additional information](/docs/iot-gateway/config/mqtt/#wildcard-usage) section).
-- Also MQTT connector supports shared subscriptions to create one you need to add “$share/” as a prefix for **Topic filter** and shared subscription group name (more information how you may use it [Additional information](/docs/iot-gateway/config/mqtt/#shared-subscriptions) section) and problems that may appear while using them [Troubleshooting](/docs/iot-gateway/config/mqtt/#troubleshooting/shared-subsriptions) section.
+- Also MQTT connector supports shared subscriptions to create one you need to add `$share/` as a prefix for **Topic filter** and shared subscription group name (more information how you may use it [Additional information](/docs/iot-gateway/config/mqtt/#shared-subscriptions) section) and problems. that may appear while using them [Shared subscriptions limitations](/docs/iot-gateway/config/mqtt/#shared-subscriptions-limitations).
 - **QoS** - *MQTT Quality of Service*  is an agreement between the message sender and receiver that defines the level of delivery guarantee for a specific message.
 (0-At most once, 1-At least once, 2-Exactly once)
 - **Report strategy** - strategy for sending data to ThingsBoard:
   - **Report period** - period for sending data to ThingsBoard in milliseconds;